mkingopng/RefVision/README.md

 - The annotated video along with the decision is then replayed on the flask app
 - we will use dynamodb as a store of state
 - we will use a step function to orchestrate the process and handle any failures

+# Future considerations (placeholders/comments):
+- VPC: If you need network isolation, create a VPC here.
+- ECS & Auto Scaling: If you move inference to containers with GPU/inf2 support, create an ECS cluster, add an auto scaling group, and target tracking policies.
+- SageMaker: Integrate a SageMaker endpoint for model inference with inf2 instances.
+- Certificates & ALB: For a production web app, create an ACM certificate, an ALB, security groups, and Route 53 DNS records.
+- DynamoDB: Use a DynamoDB table to store state across steps if needed.
+- EventBridge: Create rules to trigger Lambdas on S3 events or other custom events.
+- Logging: Consider a unified logging strategy with sub-log groups per Lambda if desired.

+# Questions:
+- Do i need a vpc?
+- do i need an ECS cluster for the sagemaker endpoints?
+- Do i need certificates?
+I think i do because the app will be on a domain hosed on sqaurespace
+- do i need an application load balancer?
+- do i need a security group?
+- do a need a route53 hosted zone or subdomain?
+- do i need an eventbridge rule to trigger lambda functions when:
+  - to start streaming;
+  - an unprocessed video arrives in the unprocessed video bucket to trigger start inference?
+  - other steps in the process
+- how do i use the step function to orchestrate the process?
+- how do i save the information from each step in the process to DynamomDb as a store of state?
+- Do i need an eventbridge to capture scaling activities?
+- I need to scale to 0
+- how do i add an autoscaling group to the ecs cluster?
+- how do i add a target tracking scaling policy?
+- how do i create a sagemaker end point for the model?
+- how to i use sagemaker to run inference on the video?
+I would like to use inf2